lit/lit/.changeset/lovely-nails-nail.md

 'tests': patch
 ---

-add selenium to test configurations
+Add selenium configurations to run tests on Firefox and Firefox ESR in github workflows.